BREWER SPRUCE, WEEPING SPRUCE

 Brewer spruce may grow with western white pine, sugar pine, foxtail pine, Shasta red fir, white fir, noble fir, Douglas-fir, incense-cedar, and mountain hemlock.
 In the Russian Wilderness it also occurs near Engelmann spruce, which makes a rare appearance from its prime habitat in the high Rocky Mountains.

 Brewer spruce usually grows to 50–75 feet, though occasionally much larger, and may attain 5 feet in diameter.
 Brewer spruce may live 900 years.
 Bark is light gray to brownish-reddish, with irregular platelets.

 Needles are blunt, flattened, with stomatal bloom on upper surface.
-(Needles occur singly on woody peg, characteristic of all spruces.)
-Cones are 2 to 5 inches long, with smooth-margined scales, and dangle from short branchlets.
+Needles occur singly on woody peg, characteristic of all spruces.
+Cones dangle from short branchlets, and are 2 to 5 inches long with smooth-margined scales.

 Map showing highly limited occurrence of Brewer spruce in California, from Griffin & Critchfield, The Distribution of Forest Trees in California.
 Gymnosperm Database shows a more recent map, from 2005, that appears to show slightly more area for this species.

-This photo shows all three species: the verdant elegance of hemlock, ranging upper branches of western white pine, and dark, decidedly pendulous foliage of Brewer spruce.
+This photo shows mountain hemlock, western white pine, and Brewer spruce: the verdant elegance of hemlock, ranging upper branches of western white pine, and dark, decidedly pendulous foliage of Brewer spruce.
 These three were found in Canyon Creek, Trinity Alps Wilderness, near the junction with Boulder Creek Trail.